dansalias/vue-change-case/README.md

 ## Usage

 ```
-import vueChangeCase from 'vue-change-case'
+import VueChangeCase from 'vue-change-case'
-Vue.use(vueChangeCase);
+Vue.use(VueChangeCase);
 ```

 ```